Layman's Guide to Acoustics: What you need to know

 How Sound Travels

 If we want to improve the acoustics in a room, we need to understand how sound waves travel.
 Sound waves are energy transfers from cell to cell within almost any medium.
 Sound is vibration, therefore when a sound strikes a hard surface it’s reflected back.
 Whereas when sound energy passes over a fibrous acoustic material the energy is absorbed and converted to kinetic energy.
-The more fibrous a material, the better the absorption.
+The more fibrous a material, the better the absorption of sound.

 Two technical terms that you will often hear mentioned in relation to managing the acoustics of an interior space are NRC and Sabin.

-NRC - Absorption vs Reflection
+Absorption vs Reflection - NRC

 The NRC or Noise Reduction Coefficient of a surface represents its ability to absorb versus reflect sound.
 A universal standard used in the acoustics industry, the higher the NRC, the better the sound absorption.